 What is all this hype about?

 Blockchain is a new network and it’s going to help us decentralize trade, allowing us to do a lot of our transactions much more peer-to-peer directly and lower our use of market places or platforms like companies and banks.
 Just like its name, a blockchain is a chain of blocks that contains information.
 It is also defined as a peer-to-peer technology that protects the solidarity of a digital piece of information.
-This technique was originally described in 1991 by a group of researchers and was originally intended to timestamp digital documents so they would not be tampered.
+This technique was originally described in 1991 by a group of researchers and was originally intended to timestamp digital documents so they would not have tampered.
 It went by mostly unused until it was adapted by Satoshi Nakamoto in 2009 to create the alternative currency, Bitcoin.
 (It is the first decentralized currency.
 These are digital coins we can send through the internet from person to person.)

 What makes it special?

 Everyone uses paper money, when you get a $10 bill, you trust that it is not fake.
 Instead, if someone sent you an email saying, “here’s 10 dollars”, you probably wouldn’t trust it.
 But when we transfer money, use an ATM or pay with a deposit card that’s pretty much what we exactly do.
 We are sending money in a digital message.
 Blockchain uses personal computers on the internet instead of pushing piles of payment information through a few servers.
-A system-wide accounting management book called the ledger, copies and crosschecks all transactions between every computer.
+A system-wide accounting management book called the ledger, copies, and crosschecks all transactions between every computer.
 You can write new information on the ledger, but the previous information which is stored in blocks cannot be modified.
 Cryptography is used to link the data on the new block with the preceding block so that any changes made to the previous block would invalidate the contents in all the blocks after it.